spraja08/GenAIMetroMap/README.md

 ---
 ### 3. Neural Nets & LLMs

+Dive into the architecture and mechanics of neural networks and Large Language Models.
+This section bridges the gap between traditional neural networks and modern transformer-based architectures, providing insights into their training and optimization.

 * **Nueral Net Fundamentals:** Components of a neural network such as layers, weights, biases, and activation functions (sigmoid, tanh, ReLU, etc.)
 * **Training & Optimization:** Backpropagation and different types of loss functions, like Mean Squared Error (MSE) and Cross-Entropy.
 Understanding various optimization algorithms like Gradient Descent, Stochastic Gradient Descent, RMSprop, and Adam.
 Understanding the concept of overfitting (where a model performs well on training data but poorly on unseen data) and learn various regularization techniques (dropout, L1/L2 regularization, early stopping, data augmentation) to prevent it.
 * **Implementing MLPs:** Building a Multi Layer Perceptron, also known as a fully connected network, using PyTorch.